RTEMS/rtems-docs/c-user/partition/directives.rst

     The requested operation was successful.

 :c:macro:`RTEMS_INVALID_ID`
-    There was no partition with the specified identifier.
+    There was no partition associated with the identifier specified by ``id``.

 :c:macro:`RTEMS_ILLEGAL_ON_REMOTE_OBJECT`
     The partition resided on a remote node.